bingeli1212/nitrile-preview/doc/DOC-contex.md

 The two column layout for CONTEXT can be done.
 It involves using the command \startcolumns[balance=no] and \stopcolumns.
 Without additional setup, these two commands assumes a two column layout.
+The "n=3" option can be added to force a three-column layout.
 The "balance=no" option instructs that the left column can be as long as needed if there isn't enough text and it is alright that these two columns are not balanced---balanced means that